 The egg is fertilized by a sperm in the fallopian tube and ends up nesting in the endometrium, conveniently prepared by the ovarian follicle estrogens with the ovule and the progesterone from the residual follicle or corpus luteum.

 In assisted reproduction treatments (ART) for infertility, two issues must be taken into account:

-1. THE POSSIBLE EFFECTS OF ART ON THE INFANT OR BREASTFEEDING:
+1. THE POSSIBLE EFFECTS OF ART ON THE INFANT OR ON THE CURRENT BREASTFEEDING: